cloud21sak/SensorStreamingApplication/README.md

 cd ../../2-sensorapp-streaming-kds
 ```

 3. Retrieve the IoT endpoint address.
-You can do this by:
+You can do this:

-   - executing the CLI command:
+- by executing the CLI command:

 ```
 aws iot describe-endpoint --endpoint-type iot:Data-ATS
 ```

-- or getting it from the AWS IoT console:
+- or by getting it from the AWS IoT console:

   ![AWS IoT endpoint address: ](/setupdocs/imgs/AwsIoTEndpoint.PNG "AWS IoT device data endpoint of your account")

 4. In the samconfig.toml file, set the value of IoTdataEndpoint similar to this: